uio-bmi/immuneML/docs/source/index.rst

    An overview of immuneML usage: analysis components and instructions are specified in a YAML file.
 Each use case corresponds to a different instruction.
 The results of the instructions are summarized and presented in an HTML file.

-To **get started using immuneML right away**, you can check out our `Galaxy Portal <http://immunohub01.hpc.uio.no:8080/>`_.
+If you want to **use immuneML locally**, see :ref:`Installing immuneML`.

+Alternatively, to **run immuneML in a web browser**, go to our `Galaxy Portal <https://galaxy.immuneml.uio.no/>`_.
 Here, we offer the same functionalities as in the command-line interface, and in addition simplified button-based interfaces for training classifiers.

-If you want to **use immuneML locally**, see :ref:`Installing immuneML`.

 To become familiar with the **YAML-based specification**, you can find a concrete example in our :ref:`Quickstart` guide, or read about the overall YAML structure and options in :ref:`How to specify an analysis with YAML`.

-- Note that the components of the YAML specification are the same in the Galaxy portal and in the command-line interface, but in Galaxy, datasets must first be converted to immuneML format (see :ref:`How to make an immuneML dataset in Galaxy`).
+- YAML specifications are equivalent between the Galaxy and command-line interfaces.
+However, in Galaxy datasets must first be converted to a dataset collection (see :ref:`How to make an immuneML dataset in Galaxy`).

-Once you have a general understanding of the YAML specification, you can take a look at more detailed :ref:`Tutorials` for specific use cases (e.g., how to train and assess classifiers, or how to generate synthetic immune repertoire data for benchmarking purposes).
+We offer :ref:`Tutorials` for specific use cases (e.g., how to train and assess classifiers, or how to generate synthetic immune repertoire data for benchmarking purposes), and under :ref:`immuneML & Galaxy` you will find tutorials using Galaxy as a starting point.

-If you are wondering about all the possible **analysis components** and their settings, you can find the complete list and documentation under :ref:`YAML specification`.
+If you are wondering about all the possible **analysis components** and their options, you can find the complete list and documentation under :ref:`YAML specification`.

 Our open-source code can be found on `GitHub <https://github.com/uio-bmi/ImmuneML>`_ :)